Device Types

 Irrigation - A device set to the ‘Irrigation’ device type can be subject to Fertigation Queueing logic, where the valve can be prevented from opening if the rule calling it is associated with a different dosing recipe than what is currently being dosed by the Central Feed System.

-The High Temp failsafe turns off any ‘Light’ or ‘Light (0-10V)’ device type if a specific temperature is exceeded on any sensor that the controller is recording from (default is 95°F).
+The High Temp failsafe turns off any ‘Light’ or ‘Light (0-10V)’ device type if a specific temperature is exceeded on any sensor that the controller is recording data from (the default value is 95°F).
 When triggered, this failsafe will prevent the lights from turning on from any rule for at least 10 minutes.

 The No Data failsafe is triggered when no data from any environmental sensor is reported for at least 5 minutes straight from what is registered to the controller.
 This failsafe will turn off any ‘Light’ or ‘Light (0-10V)’ device until data is detected from any registered environmental sensor.

-The High Temp failsafe turns off any ‘Light’ or ‘Light (0-10V)’ device type if a specific temperature is exceeded on any sensor that the controller is recording from (default is 95°F).
+The High Temp failsafe turns off any ‘Light’ or ‘Light (0-10V)’ device type if a specific temperature is exceeded on any sensor that the controller is recording data from (the default value is 95°F).
 When triggered, this failsafe will prevent the lights from turning on from any rule for 10 minutes.

 The No Data failsafe is triggered when no data from any environmental sensor is reported for at least 5 minutes straight.
 This failsafe will turn off any ‘Light’ or ‘Light (0-10V)’ device until data is detected from any registered environmental sensor.